jfinancial/cheatsheets/reactive/reactor-spring-webflux.md

 - Spring Webflux is used to build reactive java webapps and was born out of Spring's adoption of the [Reactor Project](https://projectreactor.io/) as an implementation of Reactive Streams
 - Webflux and reactive libraries can be used for building reactive microservices which are asynchronous and non-blocking so higher throughput can be achieved.
 This can be demonstrated using [Apache AB](http://httpd.apache.org/docs/2.4/programs/ab.html) which is a server benchmarking tool
 - The [Reactive Manifesto](https://www.reactivemanifesto.org/) defines 4 pillars:
-   - **Responsive** => returning a timely manner and doing work lazily (i.e only when required) and when use closes browser then work stops
+   - **Responsive** => returns in a timely manner and does work lazily (i.e only when required) and when user closes browser then work stops
-   - **Resilient** => can handle failure but the whole system doesn't fail and it stays responsive
+   - **Resilient** => can handle failure; the whole system doesn't fail due to one individual failure and instead it stays responsive
-   - **Elastic** => remains responsive despite the workload so the system should not have any bottlenecks so the system should use resources efficiently and being horizontally scalable
+   - **Elastic** => remains responsive despite the workload so the system should not have any bottlenecks so the system should use resources efficiently and be horizontally scalable
-   - **Message-Driven** => components talk in any asynchronous way by passing messages and use [backpressure](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7) to handle emission rates
+   - **Message-Driven** => components talk in an asynchronous manner by passing messages and use [backpressure](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7) to handle emission rates

 #### Traditional Servlet Containers vs Netty

 - Traditional servlet engines such as Tomcat use a a single thread per request model.
 This is costly so even with a high thread pool the server can easily meet maximum throughput.
-More explanation [here](https://dzone.com/articles/spring-webflux-eventloop-vs-thread-per-request-mod)
+(More explanation [here](https://dzone.com/articles/spring-webflux-eventloop-vs-thread-per-request-mod).)
-- Netty uses different [thread model](http://tutorials.jenkov.com/netty/overview.html) based on EventLoopGroup group in which there is a Boss thread and Worker threads and the worker threads are continuously running but never blocked so we want to avoid blocking operations wherever possible
+- Netty uses a different [thread model](http://tutorials.jenkov.com/netty/overview.html) based on EventLoopGroup in which there is a Boss thread and Worker threads and the worker threads are continuously running but never blocked, therefore, we want to avoid blocking operations wherever possible

 #### Quick Refresher On `@ControllerAdvice`
 - The proper way to handle exceptions from a `@RestController` is to use Spring's `@ControllerAdvice` to handle specific exceptions and return a `ResponseEntity` with the appropriate HTTP error code (e.g 500: